Kalamecu – Markuzu Ravines

 - The canyon-like ravines feature small waterfalls and dolomite outcrops, offering a true sense of adventure.

-- Kalamecu Ravine is 240 m long, about 10 m wide, and up to 12 m deep.
-Kalamecu Stream flows through the ravine (after the ravine, it joins another river and becomes the River Poļaka), where seven waterfalls have formed in its bed.
+- The Kalamecu ravine is 240m long, about 10m wide, and up to 12m deep.
+The Kalamecu stream flows through the ravine (after the ravine, it becomes the Poļaku stream when it merges with another stream), and 7 waterfalls have formed in its bed.

 - Markuzu Ravine is 250 m long, 14–25 m wide, and up to 13 m deep.